 Our Vision and Values

-TIf is a ministry of Taichung Baptist Church.
+TIF is a ministry of Taichung Baptist Church.
 The vision and mission of Taichung International Fellowship is to bring the peace, power and presence of Jesus Christ into the city.
 We fully support the work of TBC and their vision for ministry in the city of Taichung.

 We are a Fellowship of Jesus Christ